maxwoe/cml/README.md

 CML (Contract Modeling Language)
 ============

 CML is a high-level DSL using a declarative and imperative formalization as well as object-oriented abstractions to specify smart contracts.
 The language is developed in Xtext, a frameworkfor the development of programming languages and DSLs.
-For demonstration purposes a [CML Web Editor](https://cml.swa.univie.ac.at/) exists.
+A [CML Web Editor](https://cml.swa.univie.ac.at/) is available for demonstration purposes.

 ### Characteristics ###